BRINGING PEOPLE & COMPANIES TOGETHER

-Mixed Gender needs to be a minimum of one female unless it states in the event rules minimum two females!
-So in some games you could have more females than males or, vice versa, more males than females – Pub Quiz and Pub Games being an example.
+Mixed Gender needs to be a minimum of one female or one male unless it states in the event rules minimum two females/males.
+So in some games, you could have more females than males or, vice versa, more males than females.

 How do I get people involved?

 Now you have your champions and an action plan, you need a launch to get as many people on your Business Games team as possible.
-You could organise a get together at lunchtime, after work or even for half an hour during work.
+You could organise a get together at lunchtime, after work or even for half an hour during work if appropriate.
 Offer some refreshments: tea, coffee and cookies usually works!

 Let the whole company know by an all staff email or memo – the more the merrier!